mfkl/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 }
 ```

-If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync*> throws an exception during the check, the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus> previously defined in <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*> will be returned.
+If <xref:Microsoft.Extensions.Diagnostics.HealthChecks.IHealthCheck.CheckHealthAsync*> throws an exception during the check, a new <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry> is returned with its [HealthReportEntry.Status](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Status) set to the <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthCheckRegistration.FailureStatus> (previously defined in <xref:Microsoft.Extensions.DependencyInjection.HealthChecksBuilderAddCheckExtensions.AddCheck*>), as well as the [inner exception](xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Exception) that initially caused the check failure.
+The <xref:Microsoft.Extensions.Diagnostics.HealthChecks.HealthReportEntry.Description> is set to the exception's message.

 ### Register health check services